Skip to main content

 }

-You can also use the batch scrape endpoint to extract structured data from the pages.
-This is useful if you want to get the same structured data from a list of URLs.
+You can use batch scrape to extract structured data from every page in the batch.
+This is useful when you want the same schema applied to a list of URLs.

 # Scrape multiple websites: